xliu75189/MiniRTOS/README.md

-# Sub-directories in this lesson:
+# Sub-directories in this project:
 ```
 |
 +---Application     - Test files for MiniRTOS